 Part exploration of the Dialogic OD mindset and part illustrative story, this book brings empathy not only to the impossibly difficult circumstances teams and their leaders all too often find themselves in, but also to the OD practitioners who enter into their dynamic world with their own narratives of what “good” means.
 Join them as they negotiate towards solutions with the greatest possible utility and take up the mindset and tools that bring Dialogic OD to life in the world of teams.

 Conclusion and Implications

 Bennett Bratt is CEO and Founder of The Team Effectiveness Project, LLC.
-Previously he served as VP of HR at T-Mobile USA leading the Talent and Organization Capability function, and he has held various leadership and internal roles at Sun Microsystems, Volkswagen of America, and Ford Motor Company.
+Previously he was VP of HR at T-Mobile USA leading the Talent and Organization Capability function, and he has had various leadership and internal roles at Sun Microsystems, Volkswagen of America, and Ford Motor Company.

-He earned BA and MA degrees in political science (Calvin College and Tulane University, respectively) and an MA in counseling from Michigan State University.
-He resides with his wife near Seattle, WA.
+He earned BA and MA degrees in Political Science (Calvin College and Tulane University, respectively) and an MA in Counseling from Michigan State University.
+He resides near Seattle, WA.
 Reach out to him at firstname.lastname@example.org